Fagioli all’uccelletto are essentially Italian baked beans, they are flavoured with sage & garlic and are a perfect side or even lunch recipe!

 This recipe is a relative newbie in my cooking line up and I want to know why I only recently discovered it.

-Being British baked beans from a tin were as much part of growing up as any other food stuff.
+Being British baked beans from a tin was as much part of growing up as any other foodstuff.

 Fagioli all’uccelletto is a stupidly simple approach to baked beans and *whisper mode on* I don’t bake them!

 The simplicity also means they are healthier than sugar-laden beans from a tin.
 Not that I am particularly bothered by that sort of stuff.

 We have just 7 ingredients and 3 of them are salt pepper and oil.
 But you will not believe the amount of flavour this recipe delivers.

 If you like this recipe, you must try my pork chop casserole which mirrors many of the flavours found in these baked beans!

 Can I make Fagioli all’uccelletto with tinned or canned beans?

 Yes!
 In fact, that is what I usually use because it makes this recipe really convenient to throw together.